una-auxme/paf/doc/06_perception/08_kalman_filter.md

 Uncomment the kalman_filter.py node in the [perception.launch](../../code/perception/launch/perception.launch) to start the node.

-Also change the pos_filter and heading_filter parameter values of the Position_Publisher_Node in the [perception.launch](../../code/perception/launch/perception.launch) file, to **"Kalman"**, depending on if you want to use the Filter for both the Position and the Heading.
+Also change the pos_filter and heading_filter parameter values of the position_heading_publisher_node in the [perception.launch](../../code/perception/launch/perception.launch) file, to **"Kalman"**, depending on if you want to use the Filter for both the Position and the Heading.

 In the case of using the Filter for both, it should look like this: